haozhang-x/log-analysis-spark/README.md

 ## Other
-There are two files application.properties and mysql.sql under the resources folder.
-Application.properties is the connection information of the database, mysql.sql is used to create the database and data table sql statement
+There are two files application.properties and mysql.sql under the resources folder. application.properties is the connection information of the database, mysql.sql is used to create the database and data table sql statement.